andy-miles/onedrive-java-sdk/README.md

 ## Getting Started

-Per the [App Registration](https://learn.microsoft.com/en-us/onedrive/developer/rest-api/getting-started/app-registration) documentation, your application needs to registered via the [Azure Apps Registration Page](https://aka.ms/AppRegistrations/).
+Per the [App Registration](https://learn.microsoft.com/en-us/onedrive/developer/rest-api/getting-started/app-registration) documentation, your application needs to be registered via the [Azure Apps Registration Page](https://aka.ms/AppRegistrations/).

 Key configuration  to note:
 1. The following <strong>delegated</strong> API permissions are recommended: <code>Files.ReadWrite.All</code> <code>User.Read</code> <code>offline_access</code>
 2. If using the default OAuth receiver to handle the redirect for auth code grants, then set the redirect URL to <code>http://localhost:8890/Callback </code>
-3. Generate your own client secret and record your application's client ID and client secret value.
+3. Generate your own client secret, and record your application's client ID and client secret value.
    1. You can save this as a JAR bundled resource within your project named <code>/ms-onedrive-credentials.json</code> and should be formatted as:

       ```json